 Giant pandas are the national treasure of China.
 They mainly live in the bamboo forest high in the mountains in southwest China.
 Although they are members of the bear family, they are not similar to other bears, in that their diet is over 99% bamboo.

 With their bold black-and-white coat and rotund body, the pandas are very lovely.
 Giant pandas get attention from all over the world.

 A giant panda has a typical bear’s body but is a distinctive black and white color, with black fur around the eyes and on the ears, legs, chest, and shoulders, while the rest of the body is white.
-You may not notice at first, but it has a 10 cm long whitetail.
-Many people find the chunky, lumbering giant panda to be cute.

 How Long Do Pandas Live For?